 Panoramic views of the picturesque haven surround the sacred place of worship and wonder.
 Climbing your way up towards the rock, you would come across stone slab inscriptions called the ‘Thiriyaya stone inscriptions’, dictating the origins of the Stupa.

-A peaceful and spiritual environment unfolds as you finally see the ‘vatadage’ and the remains of the ‘Buddhu gey’ (image house) and its stone pillars and bricks with its reclining Buddha statue.
+A peaceful and spiritual environment unfolds as you finally see the ‘vatadage’ and the remains of the ‘Buddhu Gey’ (image house) and its stone pillars and bricks with its reclining Buddha Statue.

 History of Girihandu Seya